zrajaei/rgb2heatmap/README.md

                     </div>
                 </li>
             </ol>
-            <p><b>Note</b> : Some bounding boxes may overlap in the image.
+            <p><b>Note</b> : Some bboxes may overlap in the image.
 When this happens, the corresponding heatmaps will also overlap.
 To accurately represent the combined intensity, we take the maximum value between overlapping heatmaps at each pixel, rather than summing them.
 This prevents artificially inflated values in the heatmap visualization.</p>
             </li>
             <li><h4>Normalize heatmap values</h4>
             <p>To scale the heatmap values to a consistent range for visualization and comparison, we apply min-max normalization.
 This rescales all heatmap values to the range <code>[0,1]</code> by subtracting the minimum value and dividing by the range:</p>
             <p align="center">
             <img src="data/normalization.png" alt="Normalization" style="max-width: 100%; height: auto;">
             </p>
-            <p><b>The result after third step:</b></p>
+            <p><b>The result after fourth step:</b></p>
             <div style="text-align: center;">
             <img src="data/generate_gaussian_heatmap.gif" alt="Generate Gaussian Heatmap" style="max-width: 100%; height: auto;">
             </div>